-These workshops are held at the beginning of the Michaelmas term and primarily aimed at Part III students who have come to Cambridge from other institutions.
+These workshops are held at the beginning of Michaelmas term and primarily aimed at Part III students who have come to Cambridge from other institutions.
 They cover the necessary prerequisites in several core areas, including General Relativity, Quantum Mechanics, Fluid Mechanics, Statistics, Measure Theory, Rings and Modules, Foundations, Number Theory, Algebraic Geometry, Differential Geometry, and Algebraic Topology.
-These lectures take place in the afternoons from 2pm to 4pm and from 4pm to 6pm in the first week of Michaelmas, starting Tuesday 8th October.
-The precise subjects and times will be emailed to students and made available on the Part III web pages before the start of term.
+A first session for each topic will be available via Moodle before the start of term, and an additional live session will take place via Zoom on Tuesday 6th and Thursday 8th October.
+The precise subjects and times will be emailed to students and made available on the Part III Preparatory Workshops Moodle before the start of term.